 The UN Campaign for

 Every one of us can help limit global warming and take care of our planet.
-By changing our habits and making choices that have less harmful effects on the environment, we have the power to confront the climate challenge and build a more sustainable world.
+By making choices that have less harmful effects on the environment, we can be part of the solution and influence change.

 Use the app to log your actions and contribute to the global count.DOWNLOAD THE APP HERE!

 Energy and transport are key

 Much of our electricity and heat are still powered by coal, oil, and gas.
 Airplanes and cars also run mostly on fossil fuels.
 To reduce your carbon footprint, use less energy at home, switch to a wind or solar-energy provider, skip a long-haul flight, and drive less.